henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test is for an edge case, where we verify that even with an empty phrase array we can error-handle gracefully and return "The End!"

+## TextToSpeechPhrases Component

+Unit tests for the TextToSpeechPhrases component are located in `StoryQuest/app/Components/__tests__/TextToSpeechPhrases.test.tsx`.

+### `initializes and selects a preferred voice`
+This test verifies that the component properly loads available voices and sets up event listeners to handle voice changes, ensuring the speech synthesis is ready for use.

+### `does not call speechSynthesis.speak when voices are not loaded`
+This test confirms that the component gracefully handles the voice loading state by not attempting to speak until voices become available.

+### `calls speechSynthesis.speak with underscores replaced in text`
+This test ensures the component correctly processes text by replacing underscores with spaces before speaking, resulting in natural pronunciation.

+### `cancels speech when unmounted`
+This test verifies that the component performs proper cleanup by canceling any ongoing speech and removing event listeners when unmounted.

+### `does not speak when text is empty`
+This tests confirms the component handles empty text inputs gracefully by skipping speech synthesis entirely.

+## TextToSpeechTextOnly Component

+Unit tests for the TextToSpeechPhrases component are located in `StoryQuest/app/Components/__tests__/TextToSpeechTextOnly.test.tsx`.

+### `should handle voices loading via event`
+This test verifies the component properly initializes speech synthesis and waits for voices to load through the voiceschanged event.

+### `should handle unsupported speech synthesis`
+This test confirms the component fails gracefully when the speech synthesis API is unavailable, rendering nothing and avoiding errors.

+### `should initialize and wait for voices`
+This test ensures the component sets up proper event listeners and voice selection logic during initialization.

+### `should clean up on unmount`
+This test verifies the component cancels any pending speech and removes event listeners during unmounting.

 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.